yegor256/blog/_drafts/_control.md

 The bottom line is: you control it or you lose it.

-What does control technically means?
+What does control technically mean?
 According to [Wikipedia](https://en.wikipedia.org/wiki/Control_%28management%29), it means "setting standards, measuring actual performance and taking _corrective action_."
-What are those corrective actions in the context of people management?
+What are the corrective actions in the context of people management?
-There are two: awards and punishments.
+There are two: rewards and punishments.
 In order to keep even the [most talented people]({% pst 2014/aug/2014-08-13-strict-code-quality-control %}) under control, we have to reward them for their successes and punish or [fire]({% pst 2015/sep/2015-09-16-how-to-fire-someone-right %})